Adil-Khan7373/Adil-khan7373/README.md

 Adil

-Think of this less like a portfolio

-Take a tour through the repos, the code looks like it was written during an existential crisis Penitential contrition if my "Read me" files are messy 🙏 — I can read everything… except what I just read 🤷‍♂️.
+Take a tour through the repos, the code might look like it was written during an existential crisis Penitential contrition if my "Read me" files are not understandable